Site Map↑(Reference) Next - Incidence→

 Accordingly, neither measurement, nor its concomitant, metrication, is native to geometry.

-Because units have starts and endings, and geometric elements do not, there are no units.
+Because units have (equal) size, and geometric elements do not, there are no units.

 This means that Projective Geometry cannot specify absolute sizes—of anything.